cnellington/Contextualized/joss/paper.md

 To address this, we present [`Contextualized ML`](https://contextualized.ml/), an easy-to-use SKLearn-style machine learning toolbox for estimating and analyzing context-dependent models at per-sample resolution.
 `Contextualized ML` uses a synergy of deep learning and statistical modeling to infer sample-specific models using sample contexts or metadata, providing individualized model-based insights for each sample, and representing heterogeneity in data through variation in sample-specific model parameters.
 We do this by introducing two reusable concepts: *a context encoder* which translates sample context or metadata into model parameters, and *sample-specific model* which is defined by the context-specific parameters.
-Our formulation unifies a wide variety of popular modeling approaches, including simple population modeling, sub-population modeling, (latent) mixture modeling, cluster modeling, time-varying models, and varying-coefficient models, and conveniently defaults to the most appropriate type of traditional model when complex heterogeneity is not present.
+Our formulation unifies a wide variety of popular modeling approaches, including simple population modeling, sub-population modeling, (latent) mixture modeling, cluster modeling, time-varying models, and varying-coefficient models [@hastie1993varying], and conveniently defaults to the most appropriate type of traditional model when complex heterogeneity is not present.
 Notably, `Contextualized ML` also permits context-specific modeling even when the number of contexts vastly exceeds the number of observed samples, superceding previous frameworks by enabling even sample-specific modeling with no loss of statistical power.

-`Contextualized ML` is a lean utility-oriented implementation of the broader Contextualized Machine Learning paradigm [@lengerich_contextualized_2023], focusing on the most important, novel, and popular use cases from recent works using contextualized models [@ellington_contextualized_2023, @deuschel_contextualized_2023, @lengerich_notmad_2021, @al-shedivat_contextual_2020, @lengerich_automated_2022, @lengerich_discriminative_2020, @al-shedivat_personalized_2018].
+`Contextualized ML` is a lean, utility-oriented implementation of the broader Contextualized Machine Learning paradigm [@lengerich_contextualized_2023], focusing on the most important, novel, and popular use cases from recent works developing contextualized models [@ellington_contextualized_2023, @deuschel_contextualized_2023, @lengerich_notmad_2021, @al-shedivat_contextual_2020, @lengerich_automated_2022, @lengerich_discriminative_2020, @al-shedivat_personalized_2018].
 We provide `Contextualized ML` as a Python package written in native PyTorch with a simple SKLearn-style interface.

 **Contextualized ML serves three primary purposes:**